Skip to content

 Before changing code:

-You open Cursor, Claude Code, Replit, Bolt, or whatever tool you are using.
+You open Claude Code, Cursor, Codex, Replit, Bolt, or whatever tool you are using.
 You have a small idea.
 You have a project folder.
 You have a checkpoint.
 Now what?

 Now you run the session like someone in charge, not like someone watching.